What is STREAM?

 When are the activities?

-The activities will be every Saturday from 10-12pm at the museum and are free and open to all.
+The activities will be every Saturday, set up to come & go anytime between 10-12pm at the museum and are free and open to all.
 There will be an instructor to help with each project.
 If you are unable to make it on one of these Saturdays, there will also be take-home kits available with a step-by-step instruction provided.
 It is important for the children signed up to fully experience each project, as over the year it will help them think with a broader perspective.

 How to participate in the activities?